medialab-online/medialab-api-toolbox/README.md

 - Bash script for uploading directly to MediaLab API: `upload-bash`
 - Plain javascript direct uploading with `fetch`: `upload-plain-javascript`
+- PHP and jQuery direct upload that keeps your private token secret: `upload-php-jquery`

 ## Copyright and license